 Even the most responsible of new drivers is lacking vital experience on the road.
 According to the Government’s THINK!
-Road Safety (opens in a new window) website, You are more likely to have an accident in the first two years after passing your test than at any other time.
+Road Safety website, you are more likely to have an accident in the first two years after passing your test than at any other time.
 Young male drivers are particularly at risk in the early hours of the morning when, in terms of per mile driven, they are 17 times more likely to have an accident as the average male.

 What you can do